-Structure and Evolution of Squall Line and Bow Echo Convective Systems
+Structure and Evolution of Squall Lines and Bow Echoes

 A "squall line" refers to a linearly-oriented zone of convection (i.e., thunderstorms).
 Squall lines are common across the United States east of the Rockies, especially during the spring when the atmosphere is most "dynamic."
 A "bow echo" or "bowing line segment" is an arched/bowed out line of thunderstorms, sometimes embedded within a squall line.
+All these terms fall under the more generic term Quasi-Linear Convective System (QLCS).
 Bow echoes, most common in the spring and summer, usually are associated with an axis of enhanced winds that create straight-line wind damage at the surface.
 In fact, bow echo-induced winds/downbursts account for a large majority of the structural damage resulting from convective non-tornadic winds.
 Transient tornadoes also can occur in squall lines, especially in association with bow echoes.
 These tornadoes, however, tend to be weaker and shorter-lived on average than those associated with supercell thunderstorms.
 Severe squall lines and bow echoes are quite common in the Ohio Valley, including Kentucky.
 A sequence of WSR-88D Doppler radar images and discussions from some squall line/bow echo events across Kentucky and south-central Indiana are available to complement this document.
 Detailed squall line and bow echo information is given below, including pre-storm environments, and WSR-88D radar reflectivity, velocity, and mesocyclone characteristics.

 PRE-STORM ENVIRONMENTS ASSOCIATED WITH SQUALL LINES/BOW ECHOES